-In this article, we will learn how to set up Apache Kafka on Windows system.
+In this article, we will learn how to set up Apache Kafka on the Windows system.

 We need to install Java to set up the Apache Kafka server.
 If Java is not yet installed in your machine, install it before moving further.